 The next cab off the rank in our jam feature series is … FERNY GROVE JAM!

-The Ferny Grove Beginners Jam will celebrate its 5 Year anniversary in May 2019.
-It goes from 7pm until 9pm on the 3rd Wednesday of every month.
-It was started by Paul Morris (from Morris Brothers) and Linda Gough (from Ivory Frets Music), and they’re still going strong – maybe 60 people there on 16 January.
+The Ferny Grove Jam celebrated its 5 Year anniversary in May 2019.
+The jam runs from 7pm until 9pm on the 3rd Wednesday of the month (except during State of Origin).
+The jam started by Paul Morris (from Morris Brothers) and Linda Gough (from Ivory Frets Music), is still going strong – maybe 60 people there on 16 January.
 Andrew Hunt also deserves a mention for looking after the projector for the night.

 What did Santa give you for Christmas?
 Socks, you say?
 Well, I can tell you what Santa gave a lot of people who were at the Ferny Grove Jam on Wednesday night 16 January this year … a Ukulele!